 We were tickled to learn that egg is best added to egg drop soup through a sieve (who knew?) and that a simple, healthy dashi for cooking rice can be made by simply soaking dried shiitake mushrooms in cold water overnight.
 Umami-rich and vegan no less!
 Overall: a practical, fun and delicious way to spend a few hours – Yuki’s Kitchen cooking classes are highly recommended.

-Visit Yuki’s Kitchen website for detailed information about all her classes, as well as interesting blog articles such as this one ‘Crave School Dinners?
-Japanese Cookery at School’.
-You can see a video of Yuki explaining how to make Temari Sushi here.
+Visit Yuki’s Kitchen website for detailed information about all her classes, as well as interesting blog articles.
+You can see a video of Yuki explaining how to make sushi here.
 And check out her book ‘Sushi at Home’!